mvolkmann/blog/src/swift/Fastlane.md

   app.launch()

-4) Add `snapshot("0Launch")` to wherever you want to trigger screenshots
+4) Add `snapshot("0Launch")` to wherever you want to trigger screenshots (It seems this should be `try Self.app.snapshot()` now.)
-5) Add a new Xcode scheme for the newly created UITest target
+5) Add a new Xcode scheme for the newly created UITest target.
+   (Why is this needed?)
-6) Add a Check to enable the `Shared` box of the newly created scheme
+6) Add a Check to enable the `Shared` box of the newly created scheme.
+   (It is checked by default.)

 More information: https://docs.fastlane.tools/getting-started/ios/screenshots/
 If you want more details on how to setup automatic screenshots, check out